shangjingbo1226/shangjingbo1226.github.io/_teaching/2022-fall-DSC180-capstone.md

 3. The well-documented code repo of your replication.
 4. Any takeaways, challenges encountered, and thoughts are encouraged to be included in the report.

+**Note:** If you found the performance is worse than the paper's reported values, please pay attention to pre-processing and other tuning effort --- think about tokenization, stopwords, stemming, lemmatization, different TF-IDF variants, hyper-parameters in word2vec, etc. Please keep in mind that In the paper, we tried our best to tune the baselines to make them strong.
+Therefore, in this replication practice, we don't have to exactly re-produce the performance.
+As long as your implementation is on the right track, it is okay to be slightly worse than the reported numbers.

 ### Week 6: Case Studies {#week6}